mendix/docs/content/studio/settings-security.md

 Whether security is enabled for your app by default, depends on app's type and version.
 You can come across the following cases:

 1. If your app has been created in the Developer Portal with Mendix version 7.23.3 or above, you can enable security in Studio and view and edit [roles and permissions](#roles-and-permissions).
-For more information on versions, see [Web Modeler Version & Mendix Version Correlation](general-versions)
+For more information on versions, see [Studio Version & Mendix Version Correlation](general-versions)

 2. If your app has been created in the Developer Portal with Mendix version below 7.23.3, or has been labelled as private content, or has been customized by your team specifically for your company, the security state depends on Studio Pro:<br/>
     a.
 If security is off in Studio Pro, then you can enable security in Studio.
 In this case, when you try to [publish the app](publishing-app), you will be prompted to enable security. <br/>